yii2adminlte3/.github/profile/README.md

 Since Bootstrap4, theme based on Bootstrap inject code in core of Bootstrap directly.
 So theme not need Bootstrap again.

-AdminLte 3 developed based on Bootstrap 4, so if we use AdminLte3, we also not need Bootstrap4 again.
+AdminLte 3 developed based on Bootstrap 4, so when we use AdminLte3, we also not need Bootstrap4 again.
 Only use AdminLte3.

 <!--